 “When critics are really good writers, it’s nice whether they like your work or not.”

 Thanks for visiting the World Comic Book Review.

 The concept for the World Comic Book Review had a number of points of inspiration:

 a.)
 I obtained a literature degree many years ago and I perversely like literary criticism as a consequence of that study.
 I do not get much of a chance to exercise that particular muscle outside of this site.
 Several of our contributors find themselves in a similar position.
-They are lawyers, journalists, social media managers and others with an interest in comic books but who otherwise have no or few outlets to engage in literary criticism of publications in a medium which they enjoy;
+They are lawyers, language tutors, social media managers and others with an interest in comic books but who otherwise have no or few outlets to engage in literary criticism of publications in a medium which they enjoy;

 c.)
 Too many popular comic book review sites are sycophantic mouthpieces for publishers, and even nauseatingly so (one recent review of Geoff Johns’ Justice League #50 was cringe-worthy).
 There has been a gap in the market for some genuinely critical and hopefully thoughtful reviews of comic books.
 Accordingly, we publish our reviews without fear or favour, and always independent of publishers’ commercial or editorial agendas.
 We will not accept gifts of comic books for review without clearly indicating that is the case at the conclusion of the review;